- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

-- Long Distance Between Farm and Table.
 Nowadays, food is grown far from where we actually eat it.
 Studies have shown that the average distance between the farm and the table in the USA is 1000 miles.
 The food is often a week old before we even buy it!
-So much of the freshness and vitality of the food is lost
+So much of the freshness and vitality of the food is lost.

-- Widespread use of chemical fertilizers and pesticides.
-This also results in the loss of micronutrients that would normally be found in food that is grown in the ‘virtuous circle’ of organic agriculture.
+This also results in the loss of micronutrients that would typically be found in food that is grown in the ‘virtuous circle’ of organic agriculture.
 When animals and plants interact with each other, they nourish each other.
 When food is grown using chemicals, nutrition is lost.
 What’s worse, the food may have toxins from the chemicals themselves.

-- Use of weird additives, such as food coloring, flavour enhancers, stabilizers etc. The best thing we can do to avoid those is to avoid packaged and processed foods when possible.
+The best thing we can do to avoid those is to avoid packaged and processed foods when possible.
 Always read labels for ingredients.
 If you see some strange words, that means it is some chemical additive that we humans aren’t designed to eat.
-So don’t eat them, if possible!
+So, don’t eat them, if possible!

-- Too much sugar.
 Sugar intake is through the roof.
 Our bodies cannot handle the amount of sugar in foods.
-That causes fast burning and generally inflammation.
-Not to mention obesity and ultimately, diabetes where pancreas simply cannot process the sugar any more.
+That causes fast burning and general inflammation.
+Not to mention obesity and, ultimately, diabetes where your pancreas simply cannot process the sugar anymore.

-- Too much alcohol.
-Alcohol is a fast burning fuel for the body, and ends up being stored as fat, and stresses out other organs.
-In particular, drinking beer can increase the likelihood of gout, a very painful joint ailment, by 200% in those who drink two beers a day, vs. non drinkers.
+Alcohol is a fast-burning fuel for the body, and ends up being stored as fat, and stresses out other organs.
+In particular, drinking beer can increase the likelihood of gout, a very painful joint ailment, by 200% in those who drink two beers a day, vs. non-drinkers.

-- Too much food, in general.
-Fact is, obesity, or being seriously overweight, puts tremendous stress on the joints as well as other organs.
+The fact is, obesity, or being severely overweight, puts tremendous stress on the joints as well as other organs.